 Justice in the Dark: Improving Courtroom Lighting

-Visibility in the courtroom is vital for all participants and spectators.
-Low courtroom lighting can cause visibility problems and overly bright lighting (or the wrong types of lights) can cause glare.
-The ability to clearly see the body language and facial expressions of courtroom participants, such as the witness, is crucial to gauge whether the person is being honest.
-In addition, though the courtroom may be reasonably lit from a spectator standpoint, task lighting for counsel tables and the judge’s bench can be too low for effective reading.
-All of these elements and more must be considered when making decisions on courtroom lighting levels and fixtures.
+Though the courtroom may be reasonably lit from a spectator standpoint, task lighting for counsel tables and the judge’s bench can be too low for effective reading.
+All these elements and more must be considered when deciding courtroom lighting levels and fixtures.

-Lighting systems for contemporary courtrooms must address two different, but equally important objectives.
-They should first respond to the traditional requirements of providing adequate ambient light levels for normal courtroom proceedings and highlighting for courtroom seals and flags.
-As a second and more recently required function, they should also be adjustable to provide lower intensity light levels required for the use of electronic evidence displays, personal computers, and video recording devices.
+Lighting systems for contemporary courtrooms must address two different but equally important objectives.
+They should first respond to the traditional requirements of providing adequate ambient light levels for normal courtroom proceedings and highlighting courtroom seals and flags.
+As a second and more recently required function, they should also be adjustable to provide lower-intensity light levels needed for electronic evidence displays, personal computers, and video recording devices.

 Courtroom Lighting Changes

 Changes to the light fixtures in an existing courtroom, modifications to the ceiling height, or changes in the type of surface finishes will all require an integrated series of engineering decisions relative to achieving required ambient light levels, light level adjustment, and color balance.
 Decisions to reuse upgraded existing light fixtures, add new light fixtures, relocate fixtures, change fixture lamp types, or add dimmers are all engineering variables that should be balanced to support the functional requirements of the courtroom.